debatelab/toxicity-detector/README.md

 developer_mode: true
 ```

-Note: the configuration tab is only shown when `developer_mode: true`.
+*Note:* the configuration tab is only shown when `developer_mode: true`.
 If `force_agreement: true`, you must accept the agreement first.

+Additional information about the different settings can be found in the [`config/app_config.yaml`](https://github.com/debatelab/toxicity-detector/blob/main/config/app_config.yaml).

 ## 🛠️ Configuration of the Pipeline